Explore chapters

 7min read

-TL;DR As a startup employee, you likely have extra insights into emerging areas of the economy and even the opportunity to invest in them.
+TL;DR As a startup employee, business owner or experienced investor, you likely have extra insights into emerging areas of the economy and even the opportunity to invest in them.
 Unfortunately, most IRA custodians won’t allow you to invest in these opportunities with your tax-advantaged IRA account.
-However, by setting up what is known as a “self-directed IRA,” you can use your IRA money to make alternative investments.
+However, by setting up what is known as a “self-directed” IRA, you can use your IRA money to make alternative investments.

-A self-directed IRA (SDIRA) enables you to invest in alternative assets (including non-marketable securities such as private companies, real estate, private equity, and cryptocurrency) in a tax-advantaged account.
-As an investor, you may want to leverage the SDIRA to invest in these assets because the gains will be tax-deferred or tax-free.
+A Self-Directed IRA (SDIRA) enables you to invest in alternative assets not normally allowed in a tax-advantaged account.
+As an experienced investor, you may want to leverage the SDIRA to invest in these assets because the gains can be tax-deferred or tax-free.
+Let’s start with some IRA basics.

 What is an IRA?